williamhoos/testrepo/docs/source/sign_utilities.rst

 As indicated by the :ref:`Sign-up or sign-in` workflow description, the sign-up and sign-in processes share 3 utility functions to toggle on/off a remember user function and recover lost credentials.

 ..
 Warning:: Critical items to be addressed before the PEER code is migrated to open source.
-Should each include a link to a corresponding Pivotal Tracker story or shall we try to use `issues`_ in GitHub instead?
+Should each include a link to a corresponding Pivotal Tracker story or shall we try to use `issue`_ in GitHub instead?

 ..
 Tip:: Non-essential items that we would like to address before the PEER code is migrated to open source.
 May includes a link to a Pivotal Tracker story in some cases.